keptn/keptn.github.io/content/docs/concepts/keptn-tools/index.md

 Want to swap deployment tool?
 Easy - just remove the subscription for the original tool, install the new service and configure it to listen for the task instead.

+Older releases of Keptn included the Helm and JMeter services but now you can install these services (or their alternatives) on top of Keptn.
-So... out-of-the-box, which tools listen for the tasks above?
+So... if you have installed the Helm and JMeter services, which tools listen for the tasks above?

-* The Helm service listens for `deployment.triggered` events
+* The Helm service (or an alternative) listens for `deployment.triggered` events.
-* The JMeter service listens for `test.triggered` events
+* The JMeter service (or an alternative) listens for `test.triggered` events.
-* The Lighthouse service listens for `evaluation.triggered` events
+* The Lighthouse service listens for `evaluation.triggered` events.
-* The Helm service also listens for `release.triggered` events
+* The Helm service also listens for `release.triggered` events.

 You are not restricted to these task names.
 Define whatever task names you need to implement your custom sequences.